jorgealbertowork/nvim-config/README.md

 # kickstart.nvim

-## Introduction

-**This is a modified version of the original kickstart, built to suit my own needs.**
+## **This is a modified version of the original kickstart, built to suit my own needs.**

+Look up the _init.lua_ file and the lua/plugins directory for modifications and plugin additions.

+If you want the original kickstart: https://github.com/nvim-lua/kickstart.nvim

 ## Installation